This post contains affiliate links.

 Arborio Rice

-Uses: Arborio rice is primarily used in making risotto, a classic Italian dish in which the rice is cooked slowly in broth and stirred to release its starch, creating a creamy consistency.
+Arborio rice is primarily used to make risotto, a classic Italian dish in which the rice is cooked slowly in broth and stirred to release its starch.
+This creates a wonderfully creamy consistency.
 It is also used in rice pudding and other creamy rice-based dishes.
-We love risotto around here (see lemon risotto, truffle risotto, butternut squash risotto).
+We love risotto around here (see lemon risotto and butternut squash risotto).

 Aromatic Rice